LionelDraghi/smk/docs/tests/testrec.md

 ##  Command line / Version option

-  Test that the --version will put :
+  Test that the version command will put :

   Run:
-  `smk --version`
+  `smk version`

   Expected: